5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Ambient_Light_Sensor_(SSDT-ALS0)/README.md

 - It's okay to add a fake `ALS0`, even if an ambient light sensor exists in the original `ACPI`.
 - The corrected `Variable` may exist in multiple places and correcting it may affect other components while achieving our desired effect.
 - When there is an ambient light sensor device in the original `ACPI`, the name may not be `ALSD`, although no other name has been found yet.
 If so, adjust the path in the SSDT accordingly.
-- If there is an ambient light sensor device in the original `ACPI` and you want to force it to be enabled by the preset variable method, you need to pay attention to the existence of `_SB.INI` in the original `ACPI`.
+- If an ambient light sensor device exist in the original `ACPI` that you want to force-enable it with preset variable method, you need to pay attention to `_SB.INI` in the original `ACPI`.
 If it exists, please use method 2 to impersonate `ALS0`.